ADB signs $30m loan for garment sector

 Transforming the factories in line with the compact and other agreements, however, requires substantial outlays, with the cost estimated at around $250,000 to $400,000 per factory.

 Given the lack of long-term funding available in Bangladesh, ADB's loan will enable Brac Bank to offer longer tenor financing to companies wanting to upgrade and improve structural, safety and social standards at their factories.

-The ADB will also be working with the bank on a rollout of a gender action plan, which will ensure factory upgrades that reflect the needs of women.
+The ADB will also be working with the bank on a rollout of a gender action plan, which will ensure factory upgrades reflect the needs of women.